docker/docs/content/compose/compose-file/develop.md

 > **Note:**
 >
-> Develop is available with Docker Compose version 2.22.0 and later.
+> Develop is an optional part of the Compose Specification.
+It is available with Docker Compose version 2.22.0 and later.

 {{< include "compose/develop.md" >}}